patrickbrown-io/cspb2270-final-project/readme.md

 # Installation Instructions

 You may choose to build this project on your own.
+Clone this repository.
 You can run `g++ -o main main.cpp Matrix.cpp MatrixStore.cpp tictactoe.cpp` in the root to build, and then run `./main` to execute the program.

 # The Matrix Store